Central Division records two COVID-19 deaths

 Permanent Secretary for Health Doctor James Fong says the deaths are being reported today due to the delay in the issuance of the official death certificates.

-The first COVID-19 death to is a 79-year-old man from Suva who died at home.
+The first COVID-19 death is a 79-year-old man from Suva who died at home.

 The second COVID-19 death is a 65-year-old woman from Suva who also died at home.